Rough differential equations in the flow approach: Probabilistic analysis

 \section{Probabilistic analysis}

 This section is devoted to the proof of Theorem~\ref{thm:sto}.
 The main step is an inductive estimate on the cumulants of the force coefficients which is stated in Lemma~\ref{lem:cumul}.

-We do this by applying one of the major innovations of \cite{Duch21}, which is to use the Polchinski flow, in the form of \eqref{eq:flow2}, to generate a hierarchy of equations for cumulants for force coefficients.
+We do this by applying one of the major innovations of \cite{Duch21}, which is to use the Polchinski flow, in the form of \eqref{eq:flow2}, to generate a hierarchy of equations for cumulants of force coefficients. \auth{comment 1: Remark 3.1 was removed}